tomimick/mapcolorizer/README.md

 ===============

-mapcolorizer.js is a Javascript jQuery plugin that produces an interactive choropleth map: colorized polygons on top of a map.
-User may zoom and pan the map, highlight polygons.
+mapcolorizer.js is a Javascript jQuery plugin that produces an interactive choropleth map: colorized polygons on top of a map that user can interact with.

 The plugin depends on jQuery and [Leaflet](http://leafletjs.com/).